 Interviewing can be a tedious and stressful time.
 Which questions should you ask, which ones are appropriate?
 Are you going to pick the right person for the position?
 Below is a list of the top 14 interview questions hiring managers find most effective.
 These inquiries range from basic to complex and give descriptions of what the question accomplishes.
 Some of the questions are very straight forward and some are tricky ones that bring out the candidate's personality and behavior without directly asking them.

-This is one of the best opening questions ever.
+This is one of the best opening interview questions ever.
 This open ended question surprises many candidates.
 If they do not respond quickly, just sit quietly and wait for the response.
 Some candidates reveal problems with their current employer, potential insubordination, and both positive or negative character traits.

 In most cases, the response to this question indicates how the candidate wants you to feel they are perceived by friends.
 Take notes on the response and then ask, "May I call your best friend and see how they describe you?"
 You may or may not be interested in talking to the best friend.
 However, the response and body language after the follow-up question can indicate if you received a truthful response.
 I suggest asking this question near the beginning of the interview.
 It helps you get truthful responses for the rest of your time with the candidate.

-This question reveals the candidate's ability to identify the need for personal improvement.
+This classic interview question reveals the candidate's ability to identify the need for personal improvement.
 The best responses include a plan on how the candidate is addressing the weakness.
 Some candidates also do an effective job turning their weakness into a positive, which indicates the candidate has good alternative thinking or good sales skills.
 Watch out for candidates who are unaware or will not admit that they have weaknesses.

 Every job has stress.
 So if someone says they are not stressed or claim to not do anything about it, then they are either lying or they do not know how to control it.
 Look for positive activities or hobbies, rather than substance use or dangerous activities as stress relievers.